alchemyplatform/aa-sdk/site/smart-accounts/modular-account/index.md

 ## Overview

 Modular Account is an ERC-4337 smart account that supports customizable features with ERC-6900 plugins.
-It is fully production-ready with multiple security audits, two prebuilt plugins in `MultiOwnerPlugin` and `SessionKeyPlugin`, and the capability to support any custom account behavior you need.
+It is fully production-ready with multiple security audits, three prebuilt plugins in `MultiOwnerPlugin`, `SessionKeyPlugin`, and `MultisigPlugin`, and the capability to support any custom account behavior you need.

 ## Why Modular Account?